publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch53B/m__us_usc_t22_s4354.md

     (d) __Annual reports by the Advisory Committee__

-        The Advisory Committee shall annually submit to the Secretary of State and to the Committee on Foreign Relations of the Senate and the Committee on International Relations of the House of Representatives a report setting forth its findings from the review conducted under subsection (c) of this section.
+        The Advisory Committee shall annually submit to the Secretary of State and to the Committee on Foreign Relations of the Senate and the Committee on International Relations of the House of Representatives a report setting forth its findings from the review conducted under subsection (c).

     (e) __Annual reports by the Secretary__